 "He's a huge talent and a polite guy who can play football," was how Bayern and Germany legend Franz Beckenbauer described him, while teammate Jerome Boateng hailed the impact Alaba has on lifting spirits: "Everyone likes him, he's always laughing."

-The same could be said of Madrid's Marcelo, who is four years Alaba's senior, and City's fun-filled Mendy, who is two years younger than the Bayern man, but neither has to also carry the burden of a nation's expectations on their shoulders in the same way as Alaba.
+The same could be said of Madrid's Marcelo, who is four years Alaba's senior, but he does not have to carry the burden of a nation's expectations on his shoulders in the same way as Alaba.